mgarod/Tutoring_Material/README.md

 ### 8. Draw a Picture
 > "When you don't understand the problem, draw a picture.
 If you still don't understand it, draw a bigger picture"
-> Alexey Nikolaev, Adjunct Lecturer at Hunter College
+> Alexey Nikolaev, Adjunct Lecturer at Hunter College Early on in coding, looping through arrays is a difficult concept to understand.
+Anytime I had trouble I would draw what my array should be and I simulated what the computer was doing at any given moment.
+Look at position zero, do your thing, then increment until the end.
+I often spoke out my actions aloud in the rubber duck debugging fashion to listen for inconsistencies.

+I do this to this day especially when working with trees.
+They are absolutely not easy to keep track of.
 ### 9. Screen Real Estate
 When you begin to have 3+ files in a single project, having more monitor space to place your code, input files, output files and other documents helps you visualize all your work.
 I am fortunate enough to have my desktop connected to 2 monitors, 24" and 20", which allows me to work on multiple windows at once.
 It is well worth the investment.
 ### 10. Use An IDE